moby/moby/docs/reference/commandline/node_demote.md

 ```

 Demotes an existing manager so that it is no longer a manager.
-This command targets a docker engine that is a manager in the swarm cluster.
+This command targets a docker engine that is a manager in the swarm.

 ```bash